microsoft/live-share/docs/use/vs.md

 Getting going is simple:

 For Visual Studio 2019
-1. Install the any edition of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
+1. Install any edition of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
 2. Install a [supported workload](../reference/platform-support.md). (e.g. ASP.NET, .NET Core, C++, Python, and/or Node.js)
 3. Visual Studio Live Share is installed by default with these workloads.

 For Visual Studio 2017
-1. Install the any edition of [Visual Studio 2017](https://visualstudio.microsoft.com/vs/older-downloads/) 15.6+.
+1. Install any edition of [Visual Studio 2017](https://visualstudio.microsoft.com/vs/older-downloads/) 15.6+.
 2. Install a [supported workload](../reference/platform-support.md). (e.g. ASP.NET, .NET Core, C++, and/or Node.js)
 3. [Download](https://aka.ms/vsls-dl/vs) and install the Visual Studio Live Share extension from the marketplace.